nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Edits the meeting at the specified `INDEX`.
 The `INDEX` refers to the index number shown in the displayed meeting list.
 The `INDEX` **must be a positive integer** such as 1, 2, 3, …​
 - All fields are optional, but at least one must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the meeting will be removed i.e adding of tags is not cumulative.
+- When editing tags, the existing tags of the meeting will be removed i.e addition of tags is not cumulative.
   - You can therefore remove all of a meeting’s tags by typing `t/` without specifying any tags after it.
 - This command may change the meeting that is currently displayed via the `viewm` command in the details list, as detailed in the description for `viewm`.